Important! LabMan has been rescheduled for new dates in 2022: June 29th, June 30th, and July 1st.

 Is your school considering moving to an Adobe Enterprise Term License Agreement (ETLA) to save on licensing costs?
-In this presentation, the project team from VCU will be explaining their process to migrate over 70+ VIP (Value Incentive Plan) agreements to a single ETLA with Adobe and go through an entire 3 year agreement plus renewal.
+In this presentation, Houston will be explaining the process to migrate over 70+ VIP (Value Incentive Plan) agreements to a single ETLA with Adobe and go through an entire 3 year agreement plus renewal.

 Topics within the presentation include: Account migration for named-user accounts, transitioning from serialized device licensing to shared device licensing, deployment and activation challenges, license request and fulfillment processes, cost sharing and automatic entitlement management solutions, and providing student licensing using Kivuto's OnTheHub webstore for easy subscription management.
-In addition to these topics, a demonstration showing the Kivuto webstore will be conducted with a Q&A session afterwards.
+There will be time at the end of this session for questions and answers as well as a discussion of current challenges.

 © 2019 LabMan.io.
 All rights reserved.